 The required course that synthesizes aspects of the certificate program’s subject matter is SOC WEL 250J: Social Work with Latino Populations (2 units).

 This graduate-level course prepares social workers in training and students in allied fields to provide culturally sensitive and competent services to members of major U.S. Latino populations.
-The course is designed to enhance cultural sensitivity by using multiple relevant social science theories and frameworks to teach about social and cultural experiences of U.S. Latinos; to enhance culturally competent practice skills by teaching a comprehensive Latino practice model; and to provide a selective review of best/promising practices for various psychosocial and health problems within Latino populations.
+The course is designed to enhance cultural sensitivity by using multiple relevant social science theories and frameworks to teach about the social and cultural experiences of U.S. Latinos; to enhance culturally competent practice skills by teaching a comprehensive Latino practice model, and to provide a selective review of best/promising practices for various psychosocial and health problems within Latino populations.
 Latino diversity is addressed from a social justice perspective, emphasizing undocumented Latinos and immigration policy issues.

 Elective Courses for the Social Work with Latinos Certificate

 Students must complete at least two additional, professionally relevant courses, offered in Social Welfare or other campus units, totaling a minimum of four (4) units.
 The following courses are currently approved to satisfy this requirement:

 |SOC WEL 272||Health and Human Services in Mexico (requires an application to the Sin Fronteras Program) (Calderon)||3|

 |SOC WEL 274||Immigrants and Refugees (Chow)||3|

 Students may also petition to have additional courses added to the approved list by submitting a current course syllabus to the Assistant Dean of Student Services (Student Services Office, 120 Haviland Hall).

-For course descriptions and additional details on individual course offerings, please visit the Berkeley Academic Guide.
+Please visit the Berkeley Academic Guide for course descriptions and additional details on individual course offerings.

 Field Experience Requirements